krisk0/razin/README.rst

 For now, I only offer

  a) Python binding to some methods of FLINT;
- b) Some algorithms benchmarks (such as determinant, linear equations solver).
+ b) some algorithms benchmarks (such as determinant, linear equations solver)

 Where are the files?
 ^^^^^^^^^^^^^^^^^^^^